jie-meng/training_image_generator/README.md

 ### 7. Generate validation image

-First select the objects you want to put into the validation images.
-You can select either single or multiple object.
+First input how many validation images you want to generated for each item.

-Then input how many images you want to generated.
+Then input the maximize item count in one image.

 Validation image would be generated under the directory _generated/validation_image_.